valterc/ki2/README.md

    - Make sure a wireless shifting device is nearby and that it is active (perform a shift or press a button to wake up the shifting system)
    - Press the `Add` button in Ki2 to add a device once it is found
 4. Configure the shifting device from Karoo (for example: rename the device - optional)
-5. Add the Ki2 devices to Karoo
+5. Add the Ki2 devices to Karoo (important for all features to work)
    - Open Karoo sensors
    - Press the `+` button to add a new sensor
    - Choose the `Extensions` sensor type (the icon with the puzzle piece)